ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Sub-Category Archives on AMP page should be connected to Change internal links to AMP option. #3924
 * Fixed: Debug warning : Undefined index element #3958
 * Fixed: MGID Ads are not loading when the Flexible AMP widget option is enabled in the AMP  #3864
+* Fixed: The Close bar is not appearing menu check in mobile iPhone #3964

 = 1.0.1 (14th December 2019) =
 * Fixed: Telegram as social profile #3754